History of William Shatner in Timeline

 In 2019, William Shatner won a world championship with his Standardbred road horse Track Star at the Kentucky State Fair World's Championship Horse Show in Louisville.

-January 2020: Divorce from Elizabeth Martin Finalized
+January 2020: Finalization of Divorce from Elizabeth Anderson Martin

 In January 2020, William Shatner's divorce from Elizabeth Anderson Martin was finalized.

-October 2, 2020: Release of "The Blues" Album
+October 2, 2020: Release of 'The Blues' album

-On October 2, 2020, William Shatner's ninth album, "The Blues", was released.
+On October 2, 2020, William Shatner's ninth album, titled 'The Blues,' was released.

-July 2021: Wally Funk's Spaceflight
+July 2021: Wally Funk's Blue Origin Spaceflight

-August 26, 2021: Announcement of "Bill" Album
+August 26, 2021: Announcement of 'Bill' album

-On August 26, 2021, William Shatner announced his tenth album, titled "Bill".
+On August 26, 2021, William Shatner announced his tenth album, titled 'Bill'.

 October 13, 2021: Blue Origin Spaceflight

-2021: Dismissive of Jewish convert of color
+2021: Dismissive of a Jewish convert of color

-2021: Spaceflight aboard Blue Origin NS-18
+2021: Space Flight Aboard Blue Origin NS-18

-February 24, 2022: Statement on Ukraine Invasion
+February 24, 2022: Support for Ukraine

-On February 24, 2022, following the Russian invasion of Ukraine, William Shatner issued a statement via Twitter expressing unqualified support for the Ukrainians.
+On February 24, 2022, following the Russian invasion of Ukraine, William Shatner issued a statement via Twitter expressing support for the Ukrainians.

 December 4, 2022: Star guest at L.A.
 Comic Con